Your training is done.

 What Should You Eat on Marathon Morning?

-Eat 2 to 4 hours before the start, targeting 1 to 4 grams of carbohydrate per kilogram of body weight.
+Eat 2 to 4 hours before the start, targeting 1 to 4 grams of carbohydrate per kilogram of body weight, with the meal you have practiced before your longest training runs.

 The longer before the race you can eat, the more you can comfortably consume.